Testing positive and using the ‘backdoor’ to get into the U.S.

 Michelle Fishman calls it the “worst-case scenario that you don’t really think through.”

-After a three-week vacation in Greece, the 52-year-old hotel art consultant from Miami and her husband took pre-departure coronavirus tests required to fly home from overseas.
+After a three-week vacation in Greece, the 52-year-old hotel art consultant from Miami and her husband took predeparture coronavirus tests required to fly home from overseas.
 She tested positive, he did not.

 Although coronavirus travel restrictions have eased across many parts of the world, the United States still requires all international air passengers to present a negative test taken within one day of departure.
 And according to guidance issued by the Centers for Disease Control and Prevention, Fishman should have isolated and delayed travel for 10 days, but she said she had to get home earlier to officiate at a wedding.